 What other protections could be applied

-Web Application Firewalls, on the other hand, provide a robust line of defense for web applications.
-They monitor, filter, and block potentially harmful traffic and requests to and from a web application.
-By using a set of predefined or customisable rules, WAFs can prevent many common web-based attacks such as SQL injection, cross-site scripting (XSS), and others that might exploit known vulnerabilities.
-The dynamic nature of WAFs allows for a quick response to emerging threats, offering an additional layer of security that adapts to the evolving landscape of cyber threats.
-Together, bot mitigation and WAFs form a comprehensive defense mechanism that enhances an organisation's ability to protect against a wide array of cyber threats.
+Web Application Firewalls provide a separate enforcement point for web applications.
+They monitor, filter, and block potentially harmful requests using predefined or customisable rules, including rules for common web-based attacks such as SQL injection, cross-site scripting (XSS), and other attacks that exploit known vulnerabilities.
+WAF rules can be adjusted quickly as threats change.
+Together, bot mitigation and WAFs improve an organisation's ability to reduce exposure across a wide range of web threats.

 Addressing the Backlog of Security Vulnerabilities and Patch Timelines